SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 - Severe tearing of the perineum, which is the stretch of skin between the vagina and the rectum.

-- Uterine or bladder rupture which is a rare condition when the uterus or bladder tears during labor.
+- Uterine or bladder rupture is a rare condition when the uterus or bladder tears during labor.

 - Cervical tears, which is when the cervix tears during birth.